AlmogBaku/IntlPhoneInput/README.md

 ## Features
-1. Automatically format the number as the user types
+1. Formatting the number as the user types Aautomatically
 2. Automatically set the input placeholder to an example number for the selected country
 3. Selecting a country from the dropdown will update the dial code in the input
 4. Typing a different dial code will automatically update the displayed flag